MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 ## Update TeamsJS references

-To run in Outlook and Microsoft 365 app, your app needs to refer to the npm package `@microsoft/teams-js@2.0.0` (or higher).
+To run in Outlook and Microsoft 365 app, your app needs to refer to the npm package `@microsoft/teams-js@2.0.0` (or later).
 While code with downlevel versions is supported in Outlook and Microsoft 365 app, deprecation warnings are logged, and support for downlevel versions of TeamsJS in Outlook and Microsoft 365 app will eventually cease.
 To determine the latest version of TeamsJS, see [TeamsJS GitHub repository](https://github.com/OfficeDev/microsoft-teams-library-js).

 You can use Teams Toolkit to help identify and automate the required code changes to upgrade from 1.x TeamsJS versions to TeamsJS 2.x.x versions.
 Alternately, you can perform the same steps manually; refer to [TeamsJS library](../tabs/how-to/using-teams-client-library.md#whats-new-in-teamsjs-version-2xx) for details.

 1. Open the *Command palette*: `Ctrl+Shift+P`.
 1. Run the command `Teams: Upgrade Teams JS SDK and code references`.

-Upon completion, your *package.json* file references `@microsoft/teams-js@2.0.0` (or higher) and your `*.js/.ts` and `*.jsx/.tsx` files are updated with:
+Upon completion, your *package.json* file references `@microsoft/teams-js@2.0.0` (or later) and your `*.js/.ts` and `*.jsx/.tsx` files are updated with:

 > [!div class="checklist"]
 >